How To Elope In Colorado

 How guest count affects your elopement

 If you plan to have more than 15 guests, you should consider booking a ceremony location or small wedding venue that can accommodate your group size.
+Most public lands simply don’t have the infrastructure to support large groups, especially when it comes to trailhead parking.
+Keeping your guest list small ensures a smoother experience and helps preserve the beauty of the location for everyone.

 Choose Your Location